bluefireteam/audioplayers/.github/ISSUE_TEMPLATE/feature-request.md

 <!-- What API changes that are necessary?-->
 <!-- Are there any breaking changes expected?
      Is it a new flag to pass through to android/ios?
-     Is it just manageable with some build in functions?
+     Is it just manageable with some built in functions?
 -->

 <details>